-Barefoot running is often referred to as natural running, which is running without wearing shoes.
-This type of running had once been popular all over the world, however because of the introduction of modern footwear, these days, barefoot running is mostly practiced some areas of Africa, Latin America and some Western countries due to its perceived health benefits.
+This style is often referred to as natural running, which is running without wearing shoes.
+This type of running had once been popular all over the world, however because of the introduction of modern footwear, these days, it is mostly practiced some areas of Africa, Latin America and some Western countries due to its perceived health benefits.

-- People who choose barefoot running claim that it helps to reduce the risk of repetitive stress injuries, which are caused by heel striking when wearing padded running shoes.
+- People who choose to run this way claim that it helps to reduce the risk of repetitive stress injuries, which are caused by heel striking when wearing padded running shoes.

-- Barefoot runners seem to have no impact collision, which is not so much the case with shoe runners, primarily from heel-strike, thanks to the landing on the middle or front of the foot
+- Runners seem to have no impact collision, which is not so much the case with shoe runners, primarily from heel-strike, thanks to the landing on the middle or front of the foot

 - Strengthens the tendons, muscles, and ligaments of the foot, allowing the runner to have a more natural gait.

 - It can improve your balance.
-Running barefoot works the smaller muscles in the legs, hips, feet and ankles which assist with providing much better balance.
+Running with bare feet works the smaller muscles in the legs, hips, feet and ankles which assist with providing much better balance.

 - It helps them stay grounded and connected with the environment.

-Those are a few of the benefits that runners can get from barefoot running, let’s take a look at some cons.
+Those are a few of the benefits that runners can get from shoe-less running, let’s take a look at some cons.

-- Barefoot running can’t prevent the impacts of ground debris such as glass, rocks, or thorns under your feet.
+- No protection from the impacts of ground debris such as glass, rocks, or thorns under your feet.

-- Running barefoot can cause shock to the foot,requiring a long adaptation phase.
-Because most runners don’t get used to running barefoot or with a uncushioned shoe, therefore the muscles will feel overworked.
+- Can cause shock to the foot, requiring a long adaptation phase.
+Because most runners don’t get used to running with an uncushioned shoe, or even without a shoe, therefore the muscles will feel overworked.
 This could also lead to injuries such as calf strains or Achilles tendinitis.

-The popularity of the barefoot movement has encouraged shoe companies to introduce thin-soled and flexible shoes which are claimed to be the next best thing to barefoot running.
+The popularity and revival of this movement has encouraged shoe companies to introduce thin-soled and flexible shoes which are claimed to be the next best thing to barefoot running.
 They have reduced or even zero cushioning, and are lighter weight than other running shoes.
 They also tend to have much thinner soles that provide more sensory contact with the ground.
 This type of running shoe provides protection from bruises, cuts, minor impacts and weather.